H.R.6 - SUPPORT for Patients and Communities Act115th Congress (2017-2018)

 (Sec.
 1003) The Centers for Medicare & Medicaid Services (CMS) must establish a demonstration project to increase provider treatment capacity for substance-use disorders.

 (Sec.
-1004) State Medicaid programs must establish drug management programs and drug-review and utilization requirements for at-risk beneficiaries.
+1004) State Medicaid programs must establish drug-review and utilization requirements, including safety measures for subsequent prescriptions of opioids.

 The bill also temporarily requires coverage of medication-assisted treatment under Medicaid.